 I received Probation Before Judgment as a result of my off-campus incident, which means nothing is on my official criminal record.
 Why does the University charge me for that?
 And isn't that double jeopardy?

-Accepting Probation Before Judgment requires a student to plead guilty or no lo contendere.
-With both these pleas, the person is accepting responsibility for the violation, in essence agreeing that the violation DID occur.
+Accepting Probation Before Judgment requires a student to plead guilty to the pending criminal charge.
+Therefore, the person is accepting responsibility for the violation, in essence agreeing that the violation did occur.
 While ultimately there is the possibility that a conviction record will not exist, the arrest record will still exist even after the Probation Before Judgment period.
 For more information regarding the Probation Before Judgment program, please click here.

 Student health and safety are of primary concern at the University of Delaware.
 In cases of a concern for someone’s health due to consuming alcohol or other drugs, you are strongly encouraged to seek medical assistance for yourself or others.

 If you seek medical attention (meaning you call 911 or contact a University official), the Office of Student Conduct may not pursue conduct sanctions against you for a violation of the Alcohol or Drug Policy.